Intro to Alpha Picks Review

 Predicting where the stock market is going is… hard.
 You can stare at charts all day.
 You can draw trendlines, calculate moving averages, perform technical analysis, consult shamans, sacrifice goats, watch to see if Warren Buffett sees his shadow, etc.

-Many investors prefer to park their money in their 401(k) in mutual funds or hand it over to money managers who may or may not know what they’re doing.
+Many investors prefer to put the money in their 401(k) in mutual funds or hand it over to money managers who may or may not know what they’re doing.
 There’s nothing wrong with that.
 Not everyone has the time, expertise, or confidence to take their portfolio into their own hands and make the decisions of what to buy, when to buy it, and then there’s the 3rd decision that everyone forgets about.
 Now that I own it, when do I sell it?

 I, however, don’t hand my money over to mutual funds or pay someone to manage my money.
 I prefer to BEAT the market by selecting top stocks that will likely outperform the market.
-And so far, Seeking Alpha’s Alpha PIcks are doing just that!

-Alpha Picks Performance as of May 20, 2023
+Alpha Picks Performance as of April 6, 2024

 Here’s all the data on their picks:

-- They had 16 picks (6 in July and then 2 each month thereafter) in 2022
+• They had 16 picks (6 in July and then 2 each month thereafter) in 2022

-- They have 10 picks in 2023 so far
+• They made 24 picks in 2023

 As I mentioned, I am also a subscriber to the Motley Fool’s Stock Advisor and Rule Breakers.
-‘Alpha PIcks’ return is the clear winner over the same time period as the Stock Advisor picks are up 3% and Rule Breakers picks are up 9% since July, 2022.
+Alpha Picks’ return is the clear winner over the same time period.

 If you want more details, then please keep reading.